 Over a period of five years, MATTS members joined the volunteer “MATTS Turtle Team,” headed by MATTS' herpetologist Sandy Barnett, to remove box turtles from the footpath of a multi-billion dollar State tollway in Montgomery and Prince George’s Counties in Maryland.
 More than 950 turtles were moved out of the path of the "Intercounty Connector" over the five field seasons and relocated to potentially safer habitat.

-MATTS joined forces with the National Aquarium and the Chesapeake Terrapin Alliance in 2007 to win a ban on the commercial harvest of the state reptile, the Diamondback Terrapin, in Maryland, Terrapins thrive in brackish waters around the Chesapeake Bay, but are in decline.
+MATTS joined forces with the National Aquarium and the Chesapeake Terrapin Alliance to win a ban on the commercial harvest of the state reptile, the Diamondback Terrapin, in Maryland, Terrapins thrive in brackish waters around the Chesapeake Bay, but are in decline.

 MATTS was founded in 1997 by Dr. Gregory Pokrywka.
 Whether through outreach, adoption, education, advocacy, or something as simple as helping a turtle cross the road, MATTS members are committed to our hard-shelled friends.
 Here are a few examples of our work: